-- Lump sum death benefits in excess of the LSDBA will be subject to income tax at the recipient's marginal rate.
+\ Lump sum death benefits in excess of the LSDBA will be subject to income tax at the recipient's marginal rate.
 However, any death benefits taken as pension income will be tax free and aren't considered against the lump sum and death benefit allowance.

-- You are over 75 when you die;

-OR

-- You are under 75

-when you die and your

-pension fund is paid

-out after two years of

-the notification of your

-death.
+You are over 75 when you die; Benefits taken as Beneficiary type Tax position OR You are under 75 when you die and your pension fund is paid out after two years of the notification of your death.
+Lump sum Individual Taxable via PAYE at beneficiary's marginal rate Lump sum Non-individual (Trust, Estate, etc) Taxed at flat rate of 45% Pension income Individual Taxable via PAYE at beneficiary's marginal rate

-Individual beneficiaries of a trust who indirectly receive part of the lump sum as a payment from the trust may be liable at a lower rate of income tax on they amount they receive.
-They may be able to claim a refund of some, or all, of the tax paid by the scheme administrator.
+\ Individual beneficiaries of a trust who indirectly receive part of the lump sum as a payment from the trust may be liable at a lower rate of income tax on they amount they receive.
+They may be able to claim a refund of some, or all, of the tax paid by \\\\\ the scheme administrator.